Tampere-University-Urban-Physics/fundamentals-of-gis/Content/2_Exercise.md

 	- The layer names have good for saving data, but the underscores are not ideal for the legend.
 Try renaming them in the layer panel.

-# Time to get your hands dirty!
-Move on to the Crash Course exercise to get started with (Q)GIS.
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJGTXBrOTlHWEFKTzhFNEhOIjp7In
 N0YXJ0Ijo3OTgyLCJlbmQiOjgwMDAsInRleHQiOiIqRGlnaXRp